 Holidays in North Sardinia take you to undiscovered natural landscapes and the heart of Italian culture.
-It’s perfect for couples wanting to explore Italy at its untouched best, combined with glamorous resorts where you can relax in style.
+It’s perfect for couples wanting to explore Italy at its untouched best, plus there are plenty of glamorous resorts where you can relax in style.

-A fantastic way to explore North Sardinia is with a self-drive holiday.
-Our Sardinia self drive multicentre will take you to undiscovered beaches, historic town and some excellent restaurants, as well as showing the difference between exclusive North and family friendly South Sardinia.
-For the ultimate coastal holiday in Italy, book our Sorrento and North Sardinia multicentre.
+For the ultimate coastal holiday in Italy, we recommend a combined Sorrento and North Sardinia holiday.
 Spend 10 days exploring the coastline, visiting unique cultural sites like Pompeii and Herculaneum and taking in the old world charm and new world prestige of the Amalfi Coast.

 The closest airport to the resorts in North Sardinia is Olbia (OLB).
 Direct flights to Olbia are available from Bristol, London Gatwick, London Heathrow, Manchester and London Luton and take approximately 2 hours.

 Sardinia is a summer destination, with the season generally running from May to early October.
 Temperatures are at their hottest in July and August and this is when the towns and beaches are at their busiest.
 However, Sardinia also enjoys a mild climate in spring and autumn with temperatures rarely going beneath 20 degrees which makes it perfect for visiting at the beginning or end of season too.
 May, June and September are ideal months to visit for those wanting to avoid the busiest crowds and still enjoy warm weather.

 At the current time, British citizens do not require a visa to visit Italy.